Overseas Credit Card Woes - The Mozo Survival Guide

 Tip #3 - Know your limits

-Since making withdrawals on foreign ATMs and purchasing up a credit card storm all carries international charges, it can be much cheaper to withdraw more money than you might at home, store it in your hotel safe, and pay for those myriad daily expenses in cash.
-Just make sure to mind your wallet, and to take some Indecent Proposal holiday snaps with your wads of foreign currency.
+Since making withdrawals on foreign ATMs and purchasing up a credit card storm all carries international charges, it can be much cheaper to withdraw more money than you might at home, store it in your hotel safe, and pay for those myriad daily expenses in cash - just make sure to mind your wallet.

 Compare the best forex debit cards in minutes.